 If you are running Microsoft Windows 95 or 98 and are encountering sound issues, edit the autoexec.bat and rem out any line that begins with BLASTER=.
 If you changed anything, save the files and try to run the game again.

 Configuring sound in autoexec.bat

-If the above steps have not resolved your issues and you are running Windows 95 and 98, try specifying the sound settings by adding the below line in the autoexec.bat.
+If the above steps have not resolved your issues and you are running Windows 95 and 98, try specifying the sound settings by adding the following line in the autoexec.bat.

 SET BLASTER=A220 I5 D1 H5

 If you are running a game that requires an autoexec.bat or config.sys file, these files can be created on the root directory (C:\) with the sound settings in them.

 Determining your sound card settings